BitPadLabs/Budsy-Site/terms.md

 ## 11. Open Source

-Budsy may be released as an open-source project.
+budsyapp may be released as an open-source project in the future.
 If so, the source code will be available and subject to the license terms specified in the repository.

 ## 12. Governing Law